Dark-Line1337/Responsive-Navigation/README.md

 <h2> Hello, I`m Ziad Wael </h2>
 <h3> My Famous Name is: DarkLine </h3>

-This is Project Traning For Media Query in CSS "Thank You For Try My Site"
+This Project To Traning For Media Query in CSS "Thank You For Try My Site"

 You Can Call Me in Facebook Via Link: 'https://www.facebook.com/ZeZo.StayAlive'